epsilonlabs/emf-rdf/RESOURCE.md

 It can be installed from the repository's update site: see [`README`](./README.md) for details.

 This RDF-EMF resource produces an EMF model representation of an RDF model; this could be an EMF model save as RDF or an RDF model from another programming.
-One or more RDF model files and schemas can be combined/reasoned before being deserialising against an EMF ECore meta-model.
-An EMF model instance composed of `EObject`s for the RDF model element that have an `rdf:type` statement that matches an `EClass` in the configured ECore meta-model.
+One or more RDF model files and schemas can be combined/reasoned before being deserialising against an EMF Ecore metamodel.
+An EMF model instance composed of `EObject`s for the RDF model element that have an `rdf:type` statement that matches an `EClass` in the configured Ecore metamodel.

 ## Differences with emf-triple